 Cornish recruited two other second-year medical students, Boris Stepanyuk, whose project was also cancelled, and Rouna Mohran, who was already working on a separate project, but liked the camp idea and volunteered to help make it happen.

-Boris Stepanyuk, Rouna Mohran and Evan Cornish
+Boris Stepanyuk, Rouna Mohran

 They agreed that middle schoolers were the right group to work with.
 Younger students, especially those in middle school, were likely feeling the same angst.
 The emotional impact of the pandemic was not isolated, and Cornish, Stepanyuk, and Mohran thought they could help relieve some of the anxiety.